Digital Comms and Social Media

 Did you know?

-According to YouGov, the top 3 most popular social networks in the UK are:
+Some of the most popular social networks in the UK are:

 Familiarise yourself with your organisation’s social media policy.